0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-the-benefits-of-aws-organizations.md

 # To sum it up

-I hope this explanation will help you organize your thoughts around AWS Organizations and you'll know exactly what to ask for when talking to contractors or your team.
+I hope this explanation helps you organize your thoughts around AWS Organizations so that you can know exactly what to ask for when talking to contractors or your team.